 Section 1882(d) of the Social Security Act prohibits the sale or issuance of an individual health insurance policy to a Medicare beneficiary with the knowledge that it duplicates Medicare benefits.
-Washington Healthplanfinder denies eligibility for QHP/QDP enrollment when an applicant indicates they have Medicare.
+Washington Healthplanfinder denies eligibility for QHP enrollment when an applicant indicates they have Medicare.
+The customer is still eligible to enroll in a QDP, provided they meet other eligibility criteria.

-Carriers should not assume that everyone 65 or older is Medicare entitled for new or active enrollees.
+Carriers should not assume that everyone 65 or older is Medicare-entitled for new or active enrollees.

-1 Non-citizens who are lawfully present and who are ineligible for Medicaid due to immigration status may be eligible for APTC if their income is less than 100% of the FPL.
+&lt;sup>1 Non-citizens who are lawfully present and who are ineligible for Medicaid due to immigration status may be eligible for APTC if their income is less than 100% of the FPL.

-2 Non-citizens who are lawfully present and who are ineligible for Medicaid due to immigration status may be eligible for CSRs if their income is less than 100% of the FPL.
+&lt;sup>2 Non-citizens who are lawfully present and who are ineligible for Medicaid due to immigration status may be eligible for CSRs if their income is less than 100% of the FPL.

-Individuals that are not entitled to Premium-free Part A but are eligible to enroll in Part A with a premium and has either not yet signed up, or no longer has active Part A coverage at the time of applying, can enroll in QHP coverage without violating the anti-duplication provision.
+Individuals that are not entitled to premium-free Part A but are eligible to enroll in Part A with a premium and has either not yet signed up, or no longer has active Part A coverage at the time of applying, can enroll in QHP coverage without violating the anti-duplication provision.